V4Fire/Client/tests/helpers/component-object/README.md

 # tests/helpers/component-object

-The `ComponentObject` is a base class for testing components.
+The `ComponentObject` is a base class for creating a component object like components for testing.
 The `component object` pattern allows for a more convenient way to interact with components in a testing environment.

 This class can be used as a generic class for any component or can be extended to create a custom `component object` that implements methods for interacting with a specific component.